Will you or won’t you get an epidural? It’s a standard question you’ll get while pregnant so be prepared!

 You don’t have to make your decision now, but the practices and procedures around administering an epidural will vary by hospital.
 Some give epidurals through injection into the catheter while others give medication using a pump.
 The time frame around giving an epidural will also vary.

-Talking to your doctor ahead of time ahead of time about those parameters is an important part of your birth plan so you can be as informed as possible in the heat of the moment.
+Talking to your doctor ahead of time about those parameters is an important part of your birth plan so you can be as informed as possible in the heat of the moment.